pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 ax[0].set_title("Team Contribution to the marginal effect of LMX on Empowerment", fontsize=20);
 ```

-The ability to capture local variation impacts the pattern of imputed values too.
+The ability to capture this local variation impacts the pattern of imputed values too.

 ```{code-cell} ipython3
 imputed_data = df_employee[["lmx", "empower", "climate"]]